 Purpose

-Evalute the Dose-Response of Ibalizumab Plus an Optimized Background Regimen in Treatment-Experienced Patients Infected With HIV-1 (Amended to 24-Weeks).
+Dose-Response Study of Ibalizumab (Monoclonal Antibody) Plus Optimized Background Regimen in Patients With HIV-1

 Interventions